 Detecting Obstacles

 By now you may have the impression that while loops are simply awkward substitutes for for loops.
-After all the examples you were inroduced to above could have used either type of loop.
+After all the examples you were introduced to above could have used either type of loop.
 The reason for this is that the cognitive load would be reduced if the introduction to while loops were based on code already familiar to the learners from the for loops.

 There are, however, circumstances where we need to use while loops.
 Recall that we stated above the for loops are used when we know exactly how many iterations the loop is to make.
 In circumstances where we don't know this we use the while loop.
-An example of a circumstance where we dont't know how many iterations would be required would be where we would want our robot to move in short steps through a room until it detected an obstacle such as a wall or an item of furniture it its path.
-Once an obstacle was detected then it wouuld either stop or turn aside and continue until it met the next object.
+An example of a circumstance where we don't know how many iterations would be required would be where we would want our robot to move in short steps through a room until it detected an obstacle such as a wall or an item of furniture it its path.
+Once an obstacle was detected then it would either stop or turn aside and continue until it met the next object.
 Since the distance between the robot and the obstacle would depend on so many factors, knowing how many steps the robot would need to take would be impossible.
 This is where while loops come into their own.

 The Edison robot is fitted with an infra red beam that it uses to detect obstacles.
 However it is somewhat limited in its capacity to detect the same obstacles.
 It cannot, for example, measure the distance to an obstacle.
 However it can be calibrated to detect an obstacle that is within a certain distance from it.
 Once this calibration is completed, if the robot moves to a point that is within the calibrated distance to the obstacle then the signals from the IR will cause a flag inside the robot to be set to indicate that an obstacle has been detected.
 The value of this flag is Ed.OBSTACLE_AHEAD